bigginlab/OxCompBio/setup.md

 mv file newfilename
 ```

-If you want to print the contents of a file do:
+If you want to view the contents of a file do:

 ```
 more file